 At OSU, we also have an eye on comfortable and convenient living, ranging from residence halls and transportation to incorporating art into the campus.
-The university has been on the forefront of replacing outdated residence halls with apartments and suite-style accommodations for nearly two decades.
-Multiple upgrades have opened, giving on-campus students new opportunities for better living.
+The university has been on the forefront of replacing outdated residential halls with apartments and suite-style accommodations for nearly two decades.
+Multiple upgrades have opened, giving on-campus students new opportunities for better living and community within the halls.

-University Commons, a traditional-style residence hall, opened for the fall 2015 semester.
-Located north of the Colvin Center on Hall of Fame Avenue, the facility was enhanced a year later with the nearby North
+The University Commons (https://offcampushousing.okstate.edu/property/view/listingid/311274/), a traditional-style residence hall, opened for the fall 2015 semester.
+Located north of the Colvin Center on Hall of Fame Avenue, the facility was enhanced a year later with the nearby North Dining Facility, which features seven distinctive dining choices that offer a focus on healthy, fresh options.